fdorothy/passmanager/README.md

 # passmanager

-Stateless password manager written in Python, based on the Python script from Stephen Boyer's post here: https://www.stephanboyer.com/post/101/hashpass-a-stateless-password-manager-for-chrome
+This is a stateless (sort of) password manager written in Python, based on Stephen Boyer's post here: https://www.stephanboyer.com/post/101/hashpass-a-stateless-password-manager-for-chrome

+This script combines a key (password) with a domain (facebook.com, github.com, ...) and then hashes the hell out of it, using the first 16 bytes of the result as the password.
+This script is portable and will generate the same passwords so long as you use the same key and domain.

-I've made a few modifications to the script and am posting it here for personal use and for others to use as well.
+I've made a few modifications to the original script:

+ - Double check that the key is valid
+ - Optionally store / retrieve domains from 'domains.txt' on disk
+ - Show passwords in batch with the domains.txt file

+Domains are easy to forget.
+When you enter a new domain the script will ask if you would like to save it to a file.
+Domains are appended to 'domains.txt' in the local directory.
+You can use this as a way to backup the list of domains.

+Storing your domains in 'domains.txt' is completely optional.
+People tend to have very predictable domains, so if you are being attacked then chances are your domains will be easy to guess anyway.